Saturday, 9 May 2026

 Seaming the shoulders:

-To measure: fold each hexagon i half to from an L shape, sew and join both hexagon
+To measure: fold each hexagon half to from an L shape, sew and join both hexagon

-with color A top part of shoulder to cuffs in the right side facing.
+with color B, top part of shoulder to cuffs in the right side facing.
 Use mattress stitch

 Work: working from sleeve cuff to shoulder in Right side facing you, into corner middle

-ch join color A, make ch3 as count dc, join slip st to other side of corner middle ch,
+ch join color B, make ch3 as count dc, join slip st to other side of corner middle ch,

 then *make cl into next space in the right side facing you, slip st join into other side